JazzMaster/LazGFX/README.md

 Ports status:

-Win32 and Linux64(at least) are FULLY OPERATIONAL, as the code is written(console app).
+Win32 and Linux64(at least) are FULLY OPERATIONAL, as the code is written(console app).<br>
 FPIDE seems to be missing from Win32 fpc port for some reason(bad idea).

-Lazarus)itself) seems to kill off SDL Renderer for some reason, possibly due to broken code in setGraphMode...
+Lazarus)itself) seems to kill off SDL Renderer for some reason, possibly due to broken code in setGraphMode...<br>
 (Using BGITest.pas as a "Program")

 GL seems to work either called thru the console, or as a Lazarus app.